JNathan18/AI4EO_Final_Project/README.md

 * **Value range** — NDWI ∈ [-1, +1].
 Positive values tend to mark water; negative values mark vegetation, bare land, or coral substrate.

 ### Why include NDWI in our pipeline?

-1. **Sharper land–water boundaries**
 A lightweight CNN like ours may confuse deep ocean noise for genuine reef signals.
-NDWI provides a strong, scale-robust cue that helps the CNN learn where “wet” ends and “dry” begins.

-2. **Complement to raw bands**
-   The index is invariant to overall brightness (ratio form), so it supplies contrast information that the four raw Sentinel-2 bands (Blue, Green, Red, NIR) do not capture on their own.
+By introducing an NDWI filter, we reduce spurious detections by masking out areas unlikely to contain water.
+The index is also invariant to overall brightness (ratio form), so it supplies contrast information that the four raw Sentinel-2 bands (Blue, Green, Red, NIR) do not capture on their own.
+This gives the CNN crucial context for distinguishing where ‘wet’ ends and ‘dry’ begins.
+On top of this it is lightweight on compute and can be performed as a one line operation on-the-fly during data loading.

-3. **Lightweight to compute**
-   It is a one-line arithmetic operation performed on-the-fly during data loading.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>